-Welcome to the Department of Biostatistics, Bioinformatics and Biomathematics website at Georgetown University.
+Welcome to the Department of Biostatistics, Bioinformatics and Biomathematics at Georgetown University.
 We are an academic department that specializes in biostatistics, bioinformatics and biomathematics.
 This three-fold powerhouse (we like to call it Bio3) is unique.
 Faculty members are passionate about teaching and conducting breakthrough studies on topics including methods for the design and analysis of clinical and preclinical studies, proteomics, functional genomics and cancer control.
-Please peruse our pages to find information about our nationally recognized faculty, and topics ranging from our research in biostatistics, bioinformatics and collaborations with the Lombardi Comprehensive Cancer Center to our Master of Science program in Biostatistics.
+Please peruse our pages to find information about our nationally recognized faculty, and topics ranging from our research in biostatistics, bioinformatics and collaborations with the Lombardi Comprehensive Cancer Center to our Master of Science program and our Doctorate program in Biostatistics.

 We hope you enjoy touring the Bio3 Department website.
 If you have a question about the program, a general comment, or just want to say hello, please do not hesitate to contact me.
 I would love to hear from you!

 Ming T. Tan, Ph.D.

 Professor and Chair